-A Levels Subject al Qualifications de 4 or above) Other Desirable Qualifications/ Skills and Attitudes Required for Success Guidance on Costs or Commitments Maths English Other Combinations Accounting 6 5 5 GCSE's at grade 5 or above.
+A Levels Subject al Qualifications le 4 or above) Other Desirable Qualifications/ Skills and Attitudes Required for Success Guidance on Costs or Commitments Maths English Other Combinations Required for Success communents Accounting 6 5 5 GCSE's at grade 5 or above.
 Confidence with figures.
 Attention to detail.
 Yr 1/2, optional trip - £5-6 Biology 5 5 Grade 6,6 or above in Combined Science or grade 6 or above in GCSE Biology and another science.
 Biology students not studying A Level Mathematics will be expected to attend Core Maths.
 Willingness to participate in practical work.
 Optional cost of equipment including lab coats - £10 Business 4 4 Interest in current affairs.
 Confidence with figures.
 Yr 1: optional trip - £20-25 Yr 2: optional trip - £20-25 Chemistry 6 4 Grade 6,6 or above in Combined Science or grade 6 or above in GCSE Chemistry and another science.
-Chemistry students not study- ing A Level Mathematics will be expected to attend Core Maths.
-Average GCSE score of 5.5.
-Grade 6 in all separate sciences.
-Willingness to participate in practical work and lecture visits.
+Chemistry students are advised to study A level Mathematics.
+If they do not study A level Mathematics, they will be enrolled on Core Maths.
+Average GCSE score of 5.5 Willingness to participate in practical work and lecture visits.
 Optional trip in year 1 - approx. £8 May need to buy lab coat - approx. £10 Classical Civilisation 4 GCSE English at grade 5 or above.
 A Humanities GCSE subject at grade 4 or above.
 Interest in Literature and Mythology.
 Prepared to read outside lessons.
-Optional trip to British Museum -£30 Computer Science 6 4 Computer Science GCSE grade 5 or above or other evidence of programming.
+Optional trip to British Museum - £30 Computer Science 6 4 Computer Science GCSE grade 5 or above or other evidence of programming.
 A Level Maths.
 Average GCSE grade of 5.5.
 If you do not have a grade 6 or above in Maths but have achieved a grade 6 or higher in GCSE Computer Science you will be advised on an individual basis.
 Experience of most common computer applications.
 SmartRevise course companion subscription: £8-10 Dance 4 GCSE Dance at grade 4 or above or equivalent level of experience.
 Commitment to rehearsal and good attendance.
 Optional visits/ workshops - approx £30.
 Participation in timetabled rehearsals and on Wednesday afternoons.
 Drama and Theatre Studies 4 GCSE English Literature at grade 4 or above and GCSE Drama at grade 5 or above where these subjects have been studied.
 Students must commit to rehearsal time outside of lessons.
 A willingness to take part in live theatre visits and workshops is essential.
 Live theatre and workshop visits - approx. £50 per year.
 Economics 5 5 5 GCSE's at grade 5 or above.
 Interpret data through graphs.
 Optional revision conferences - approx. £20